There are several things you can do to optimize and strengthen your wireless home network for the fastest speeds and most reliable signal:

-About using a wired connection
+Use a wired connection where possible

 Watch this video to learn more about wired vs. wireless connections.

-Improve the location of your router for better coverage
+Improve the location of your access points

 - Select a central location or one where you use your Wi-Fi-enabled devices most often.
 This is because the distance from Wi-Fi equipment affects Wi-Fi performance and signal strength.
 Note that the size and layout of your home may also impact performance.
 This means wireless coverage may be limited in some areas in large or multiple-level homes.

-Keep your router away from large metal objects and electronics, such as microwave ovens, cordless phones and Bluetooth devices.
+Keep your modem away from large metal objects and electronics, such as microwave ovens, cordless phones and Bluetooth devices.
 Since you’re using radio waves to connect to the Internet over Wi-Fi, items and materials in your surroundings can impact your home's Wi-Fi performance, such as:

 - Wi-Fi-enabled devices that are turned on but not connected to your network